What do we do?

 - Is a community

 Equity is the only UK Trade Union to represent artists from across the entire spectrum of arts and entertainment.
 Formed in 1930 by a group of West End of London performers, Equity quickly spread to encompass the whole range of professional entertainment.
-Today our membership includes actors, singers, dancers, choreographers, stage managers, theatre directors and designers, variety and circus artists, television and radio presenters, walk-on and supporting artists, models, stunt performers and directors and theatre fight directors.
+Today our membership includes actors, singers, dancers, choreographers, stage managers, theatre directors and designers, variety and circus artists, stand up comedians, television and radio presenters, walk-on and supporting artists, models, stunt performers and directors and theatre fight directors.

 Equity is not politically affiliated and so does not make payments to any political party.
 This puts Equity in the strong position of being able to lobby equally governments of all political colours.
 We are affiliated to the Trades Unions Congress and Equity delegates attend the annual TUC conference as a means of bringing our industry's issues to a wider audience.